Seeing the Undefined: Chain-of-Action for Generative Semantic Labels: Experiment

-To evaluate the adaptability of CoA across various LMMs, we conducted experiments by changing the base model and testing its performance on different LMMs.
-Specifically, we employed LLaVA-1.5-7B and LLaVA-1.5-13B as base model.
-Although LLaVA-1.5-13B is generally more capable than LLaVA-1.5-7B, integrating CoA with LLaVA-1.5-13B still resulted in significant improvements.
-Notably, there was an increase of $+14.28\%$ in the $\text{M}_{\text{clip}}$ metric and $+12.1\%$ in the $\text{M}_{\text{ram}}$ metric.
-These findings demonstrate the adaptability and effectiveness of the proposed CoA across diverse LMMs, highlighting its capability to integrate seamlessly with different model architectures.
+To evaluate the adaptability of CoA across various VLMs, we conducted experiments by changing the base model and testing its performance on different VLMs.
+As shown in Table \ref{table_ablation_model_size}, all base models (including LLaVA-v1.6 \cite{LLaVA1.6}) exhibit significant performance improvements when enhanced with CoA.
+These findings demonstrate the adaptability and effectiveness of the proposed CoA across diverse VLMs, highlighting its capability to integrate seamlessly with different model architectures.